 Like his father before him, Mr. Rosen is actively involved in thoroughbred horse racing.
 With a significant racing and breeding operation in Europe and the United States, Mr. Rosen is passionate about the industry and committed to its future.

 From 1985 to 2002, Mr. Russo was in private practice, handing business- and criminal-related matters with a concentration in real estate.
 From 1983 to 1985, he served as an Assistant District Attorney with the Queens District Attorney’s Office.

 Mr. Russo is a long-time community activist.
 He is a founding member and Co-Chairman of the Queens-based Intra-Community Civic Association.
-He is Chairman of the Board of the Boys & Girls Club of Metro Queens, serving as its President from 2007 to 2014 and as a board member since 2001.
-Also, Mr. Russo served on District 27 Community School Board in Queens from 1983 through 1989, and as its President from 1986 to 1987.
-He currently serves as a member of his local Community Planning Board #10..
+Also, he is Chairman of the Board of the Boys & Girls Club of Metro Queens, serving as its President from 2007 to 2014 and as a board member since 2001.

 Gambling Problems?
 The New York Racing Association encourages responsible wagering.
 If gambling is a problem for you or someone you care about, help is available 24 hours a day.
 Call toll-free 1-877-8-HOPE-NY